What type of art was created during the Minimalist art movement?

 144 Magnesium Square by Carl Andre 1969: A Walkable Landscape of Metal

 Carl Andre’s “144 Magnesium Square,” created in 1969, is a groundbreaking work that challenges traditional notions of sculpture.
 Andre was inspired by the grid patterns of city sidewalks and created a walkable landscape of metal.
 The artwork comprises 144 identical metal squares arranged in a grid.
-This makes the artwork engaging with the materiality of the sculpture.
+The Artwork becomes engaging because of the nature of the material used.
 This piece underscores Andre’s commitment to redefining the viewer’s relationship with art.
 It transforms the act of walking into a sensory exploration of form and material.

 Monument series by Dan Flavin 1964: Illuminating the Space with Fluorescence

 Dan Flavin’s “Monument” series, initiated in 1964, is an exploration of space and light through the medium of fluorescent tubes.
-Anecdotes from Flavin’s studio reveal his fascination with the ethereal quality of fluorescent light.
+Reports from Flavin’s studio suggest that he had a fascination with the ethereal quality of fluorescent light.
 The artist was inspired by the industrial aesthetics of common lighting fixtures.
 He used it to elevate these everyday objects to the realm of art.
-Installations in the “Monument” series is a testament to Flavin’s ability to transform space with the subtle interplay of luminosity.
+Installations in the “Monument” series are a testament to Flavin’s ability to transform space with the subtle interplay of luminosity.
 This helps viewers to experience the sublime beauty of minimalism.

 Monochrome Painting by Yves Klein 1962: A Leap into the Void of Blue